How Much Does Trenching Cost in 2025?

 Drainage System

-An exterior French drain costs $20 to $30 per linear foot, while an interior system averages $45 to $60 per linear foot.
+The exterior French drain costs are on the lower end, while an interior system averages higher.
 French drains use gravity, gravel, and perforated pipes to drain water away from your home.
 They're popular and relatively inexpensive options, but they remove water more slowly than channel systems.

 Underground Electrical

 While you can dig the trench yourself, if you have the equipment and know-how, the actual utility installation is not a DIY job.
-Only hire a licensed electrician; electrician costs range between $50 and $100 per hour.
-Most states require a qualified electrician to carry out all electrical work, however small.
+Always hire a licensed electrician.
+Most states require a qualified electrician to carry out all electrical work, regardless of its size.

 Several home projects require electrical trenching: